betacraft/dissecting-rails-workshop/active_record/README.md

+# Exercise 2 : Active Record, Templating and ActionMailer

+### Prerequisites and setup -

+### 2.1 - Write an User class and get all ActiveRecord powers to it.

+With that,

+### 2.2 - Render an ERB template with sample email content

+### 2.3 - Send an simple email out with ActionMailer

+### 2.4 - Combine all these different code samples together in single app

 # Active Record

 You need write an independent service that runs on AWS Lambda to send out emails.
 This service will be provided with user-id when events trigger - based on those events, you will need to connect with databased, retrieve name and email for that user and send out the email.